-Project Rocking Horse is an educational support group that serves low-income pregnant and parenting women who are at risk for alcohol or drug misuse – or who are experiencing the effects of a partner’s substance misuse.
-The project is designed to provide knowledge, build skills, and offer a safe and caring climate for pregnant and parenting women to discuss their needs, problems and issues.
+The Rocking Horse program is an educational support group that serves pregnant and parenting women who are at risk for alcohol or drug misuse – or who are experiencing the effects of a partner’s substance misuse.
+The program is designed to provide knowledge, build skills, and offer a safe and caring climate for pregnant and parenting women to discuss their needs, problems and issues.

 Women in Project Rocking Horse have reported positive changes following the 10-week course, including: